Robert Ballard: RMS Titanic

-In summer 1985, Ballard was aboard the French research ship Le Suroît, which was using the side scan sonar SAR to search for the Titanic's wreck.
+In the summer of 1985, Ballard was aboard the French research ship Le Suroît, which was using the side scan sonar SAR to search for the Titanic's wreck.
 When the French ship was recalled, he transferred onto a ship from Woods Hole, the R/V Knorr.
 Unbeknownst to some, this trip was financed by the U.S. Navy for secret reconnaissance of the wreckage of two Navy nuclear powered attack submarines, the USS Scorpion and the USS Thresher, which sank in the 1960s, and not for the Titanic.
-Back in 1982, he approached the Navy about his new deep sea underwater robot craft, the Argo, and his search for the Titanic.
-The Navy was not interested in financing it.
-However, they were interested in finding out what happened to their missing submarines and ultimately concluded that Argo was their best chance to do so.
-The Navy agreed it would finance his Titanic search only if he first searched for and investigated the two sunken submarines, and found out the state of their nuclear reactors after being submerged for such a long time, and whether their radioactivity was impacting the environment.
-He was placed on temporary active duty in the Navy, in charge of finding and investigating the wrecks.
-After the two missions were completed, time and funding permitting, he was free to use resources to hunt for the Titanic.
+In 1982, Ballard had approached the Navy about his new deep sea underwater robot craft, the Argo, and his search for the Titanic.
+The Navy, while not interested in funding Ballard's Titanic search on its own, ultimately concluded that Argo was their best chance to locate their missing submarines, and agreed to finance his expedition on the condition that he first investigated the two submarines, assessed the state of their nuclear reactors, and determined if their long submergence had cause any radioactive environmental impact.
+He was placed on temporary active duty in the Navy, in charge of finding and investigating the wrecks, after which he would be free to use any remaining time and resources to hunt for the Titanic.